YinTingyu/CS180Project5/README.md

 ## Instruction

 ### Welcome to our message sending application!
 Our app allows users to create an account and choose a role as either a customer or a seller.
+It helps sellers and customers trade better in the marketplace.

 ### To run our OOP project written in Java, you will need to use an IDE that supports Java.
 Once you have opened the project in your IDE, you can begin by creating a user account by instantiating a User object.